Maximum residue levels for zoxamide

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-EU proposes to amend zoxamide MRLs with potential impacts on leaf vegetables, herbs, and edible flowers
+EU amends zoxamide MRLs with potential impacts on leaf vegetables, herbs, and edible flowers

-Draft Commission Regulation as regards maximum residue levels for zoxamide in or on certain products
+Commission Regulation (EU) 2025/146 as regards maximum residue levels for zoxamide in or on certain products

 What is changing and why?